Milan S Lines: History

 Full service started on 12 December 2004 with the completion of the Passante and the activation of the first 8 lines.
 However, a shuttle service was running since 1997 in the partially completed track.

 Line S4 was extended from Seveso to Camnago on 19 February 2006.
 The new Romolo station on line S9 was opened 3 months later.
 Lines S1, S2, S6 and S10 were extended from Porta Vittoria to the new station of Rogoredo on 15 June 2008.

 Two new stations, Pregnana Milanese and Rho Fiera Milano were opened in 2009.
 Line S8 and S11 began operation at the end of the same year, while the service was extended to reach Lodi and Treviglio.

 On 26 March 2011, with the completion of the Milan Metro Line 3 north extension, a new station, Affori, was opened in place of the old one, to be an interchange with the Metro.
 On 1 May 2011 a new company, Trenord, was created from the joining of the two main regional train operators in Lombardy, Trenitalia and LeNord.
 Trenord is since then the operator of most of suburban lines.

+Between 2011 and 2015 (pre EXPO upgrades to the service) the line S9 has been prolonged to Albairate-Vermezzo to the south and to Saronno to the north with the consequent opening of 6 new stations, S10 was prolonged to Pavia and renamed S13 and the opening of Pieve Emanuele station, many services were upgraded to 30min frequencies, Milano Bruzzano station was opened and the new S7 line to Lecco was created.

+For the 2015 EXPO exposition S11 was prolonged to Rho (thus serving the renamed Rho Fiera EXPO Milano 2015 station), 2 more stations were activated even though not related to the event, a new S14 line was activated between Rho and Milano Rogoredo stations and the consequently shut down at the end of the exposition.

+In the following the EXPO event (that brought international attention to the city) a new S12 was created to help with crowding during rush hours (8 runs a day) and 2 stations were suppressed (even though every diagram says they're temporarily closed).

+Due to the COVID-19 pandemic many serviced had their frequencies reduced and, for a while S3 had no runs between 9 a.m. and 10 p.m. and S2 and S12 were shut down.
+With time everything got back to normal except S12 which was reactivated only at the end of August 2023 and same goes for the half an hour frequency for the S9 line.
+In 2022 the new station Milano Tibaldi, near Bocconi University was activated as a first station for a circle line project.